maryi/CSCW-Project/Personal activity log/Michael.md

 October 10, 2015 Create first draft of project porposal and begin literature review.

 October 11, 2015 Continue literature review and edits to project proposal.

+October 12, 2015 Virtual meeting online via Blackboard Collaborate.
+Articulation of next steps, engagement with GitHub where issues are being raised.
+Move  proposal to GDocs for better editing.Create presenattion on GDocs for Wednesday.